netbound/e7mon/README.md

 ```

 ## Usage
+Requires the following APIs to be exposed on your execution client:
+* `eth`: querying the chain
+* `net`: getting P2P stats
+* `web3`: client information
+And the API should be enabled on your beacon node as well.

 First, generate the YAML [config file](./config/config.yml).
 This is included in the binary and will be written to `$HOME/.config/e7mon/config.yml`.
 ```bash
 e7mon init